privacyguides/privacyguides.org/docs/os/macos-overview.md

 icon: material/apple-finder
 description: macOS is Apple's desktop operating system that works with their hardware to provide strong security.
 ---
 **macOS** is a Unix-based operating system developed by Apple for their Mac computers.
-If you have a Mac already, you can increase your privacy by disabling some built-in telemetry features, and hardening some privacy and security settings which are built in to the system.
+To enhance privacy on macOS, you can disable telemetry features and harden existing privacy and security settings.

 Older Intel-based Macs and Hackintoshes do not support all the security features that macOS offers.
 To enhance data security, we recommend using a newer Mac with [Apple silicon](https://support.apple.com/en-us/HT211814).